Kremlin warns Biden sending rockets to Ukraine 'adding fuel to the fire' - WFIN Local News

 The HIMARS is a longer-range rocket system that can fire munitions up to 190 miles.

-But the munitions the U.S. plans to provide Ukraine have a maximum range of around 50 miles, according to senior Biden administration officials.
+But the munitions the U.S. plans to provide Ukraine have a maximum range of around 43 miles, according to Pentagon officials.

-Officials say they wanted to limit the range so that the weapons would be used on the battlefield in eastern Ukraine but not fired further into Russia itself.
+Officials say they wanted to limit the range so that the weapons would be used on the battlefield in eastern Ukraine but not fired farther into Russia itself.

 Secretary of State Antony Blinken said Wednesday the weapons systems were “precisely what they need to defend themselves against the ongoing Russian aggression.”